gracelang/language/spec.md

 In addition to `&&` and `||` taking boolean arguments, they also accept parmameterless blocks that return `Boolean`.
-This gives them “short circuit” (a.k.a non-commutative) semantics.
+This gives them “short circuit” (a.k.a. "non-commutative") semantics.

 #### Examples